Synera - Innovations that shape future

 9. Click OK.

-As a result, the Synera PIN-code will be changed.
+As a result, the Synera PIN will be changed.

-Resetting the Synera is necessary if the device is blocked.
-When resetting the Synera, all credentials are erased permanently and cannot be recovered.
+Resetting the Synera F2 Key is necessary if the PIN is blocked.
+Resetting the Synera permanently and irrecoverably erases all credentials stored on it.

 2. Click and navigate to Settings.